‘It’s Time’ album review

 review by Levi Yager

-In a bold move, Of the Spheres starts the record with the 13-minute title track.
+In a bold move, King’s Wit starts the record with the 13-minute title track.
 This is a sign of what’s to come, as none of the five songs are under six minutes long.
 While there’s nothing inherently wrong with that, unfortunately, most of them end up overstaying their welcome and could easily be sliced to somewhere between four and eight minutes, depending on the song.
 They often contain excessive repetition or sections that simply go on for too long.
 Consequently, It’s Time is occasionally boring, and I believe it would benefit from either shortening tracks or reworking some at their current lengths.

 It’s Time is ultimately a tough egg to crack.
 There are segments of pure genius interspersed with parts that just drag the songs down, creating a mixed listening experience.
 I’d recommend checking it out if you’re super into prog. rock, though.
 You’ll find some interesting rhythmic changes, heavy sections, jazzy spots and passionate playing from obviously talented dudes.
-With It’s Time, we can hear that Of the Spheres has all the core ingredients for a great record, but they could do with altering the recipe a bit.
+With It’s Time, we can hear that King’s Wit has all the core ingredients for a great record, but they could do with altering the recipe a bit.